-Taking all the Global GAW locations from Table 3, we then place them into categories

-- 20 based on the annual mean fraction of likely experienced benzene that is from biomass and the maximum monthly fraction of benzene that is biomass (Table 4).
+Taking all the global GAW locations from Table 3, we then place them into categories based on the annual mean fraction of likely experienced benzene that is from biomass burning and the maximum monthly fraction of benzene that is from biomass burning.
 The categories are for fraction values 0-20%, 20-40%, 40-60%, 60-80% and 80-100%.
-Using the standard RETRO emission values for benzene the majority of GAW Global stations on a mean annual basis are in the lowest 0-20% impact category and all but one station - 25 covered by that and the 20-40% category.
+Using the standard RETRO emission values for benzene the majority of GAW global stations on a mean annual basis are in the lowest 0-20% impact category and all but one station covered by that and the 20-40% category.
 An analysis of monthly maximum impact however is rather different, indicating that benzene at the majority of stations can be dominated on occasion by biomass burning sources.
-As discussed previously, the likely anthropogenic emissions may be lower than expressed in RETRO and so we include separate rows that show how the stations would partition if a 66.7% anthropogenic reduction in benzene was implemented in the model.
+As discussed previously, the current anthropogenic emissions are likely lower than expressed in RETRO and so we include separate rows that show how the stations would partition if a two-thirds anthropogenic reduction in benzene was implemented in the model.
 In this case on an annual mean basis a significant number of stations would be in the 40-60 and 60-80% biomass burning benzene category, and the majority in the highest category when considered on a monthly maximum basis.
+Uncertainty here is dominated by the emissions term (factor of 2), rather than by meteorology or chemistry (OH term uncertain to around 20%).
+Given the uncertainty in the actual change in benzene emissions to include in the model, reality is likely to lie somewhere between these two scenarios in Table 4.